Ayms/node-Tor/README.md

 Chunks are requested sequentially, they are then reordered and streamed or stored in indexedDB.

-The info about the pieces available is not sent at any moment, the peers only know globally who has what, since the chunks are stored sequentially a new peer requesting something will get quickly the first pieces.
-But the new peer is becoming a seeder for the others, so it can be selected by an ORDB to serve an older peer for pieces it does not have, it will just reply with a db_end, the ORDB will rotate it in the list and select another peer for the next request.
+A new peer requesting something will get quickly the first pieces.
+The new peer is becoming a seeder for the others as soon as it advertises to have at least 25% of pieces.

 #### Bridging with Bittorrent: